 While we were in the United States, Chernobyl happened.
-Apart from the devastation in the area immediately surrounding the nuclear power plant, the radiation contaminated a large portion of the food supply through much of Europe, including the milk that was being shipped to Saudi Arabia.
-All our neighbors, many of whom had small children like our family, had to endure several weeks without milk and found the experience challenging.
+It devastated the area immediately surrounding the nuclear power plant.
+The radiation, though, contaminated a large portion of the food supply through much of Europe.
+This included the milk that was being shipped to Saudi Arabia.
+All our neighbors, many of whom had small children like our family, had to endure several weeks without milk.
+Needless to say, they found the experience challenging.
 When everyone else would get together to lament the milk-less state of things, my mom quietly didn’t mention her stash of milk.
 Her three cases lasted the family until Europe resumed shipments of milk to the Middle East.

-The shelf-stable milk may not have been the tastiest, but my mom was smart to plan ahead, think of her circumstances, and then take steps to make sure we had what we needed.
+The shelf-stable milk may not have been the tastiest, but my mom was smart.
+She thought about her circumstances, planed ahead, and then took steps to make sure we had what we needed.

 As a point of interest, some years after this episode Saudi Arabia moved to develop its own dairy industry.
 This involved high-tech air-conditioned barns in which to house the cows, lest they perish from the intense desert heat.

 White sugar is exceedingly shelf-stable and you can keep it stored in your house for decades.
 White flour is a different story.
-Because of its tendency to go rancid, it is not usually recommended that you store more white flour than you can reasonably consume in an 18-month period.
+It has a tendency to go rancid.
+Therefore, it’s not usually recommended that you store more white flour than you can reasonably consume in an 18-month period.
 That said, there are a few times when having more flour than you can possibly use is the very best outcome.

-In the summer of 1990, it was decided that my mother would travel with the kids to attend a summer class at a university located near some extended family.
+In the summer of 1990, mother traveled with the kids to attend a summer class at a university located near some extended family.
 My dad didn’t have a lot of paid time off, so he stayed in Dhahran to work and then planned to join us later in the summer.
 This was June/ July of 1990.
 If you remember recent history from that time frame, I bet you can see where this is going.